tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 ***"The Covered Man"***

 It was him...
 The same unnaturally ghoulish looking pale skin.
-His face covered here, not by a hat but this time by his hand.
+His face covered here, not by a hat but this time by his long-nailed hand.
 He did not wear suit in the depiction but a tattered black frayed robe.

 *"This folktale is extremely rare.
 Unknown to most, the only records taken from few small villages in rural parts of Japan.
 The Covered Man goes to great efforts to hide his face.
 However mysterious though it is said that the covered man appears to help people who are set on a goal..."*

 I stared at the book stunned trying to make sense of what I had just read.
 It continued.

-*"However... the covered mans goal appears to be only to harm those who work to such tasks.
+*"However... the covered mans own goal appears only to harm those who work to such ends.
 Do not trust a covered man!
 If your goal is to be rich he will make you poor.
 If your goal is to be healthy he will make you sick.
-If you want to be liked you will be hated.
+If you want to be liked, you will be hated.
 Do not trust anything a covered man tells you regardless of how alluring it may sound.
-Once a victim falls for his tricks it's said he coerces and threatens, against the tricked and those they care about."*
+Once a victim falls for his tricks it's said he coerces and threatens the tricked one and those they care about."*

 Why did she get into his car?
 Why is that I could never catch his face?

-I thought about Sayaka's dreams.
+I thought about Sayaka's dreams of mega-stardom.
 Could she really have been tricked by some creature of folklore?

 I knew what she really had always wanted... to be known and *remembered*.

 I called Rin, later that day.
-I couldn't believe it, when he said...
+I couldn't believe it when he said...

 'I don't know who you are talking about?
 Who is Sakoya?
 Sayaka?
+Sakura?
 Whatever her name is!
 We have been recording instrumentals all week?
-Have you really gone mad?" he was completely serious; he had no idea who she was.
+Have you really gone mad?" he was 100% serious; he had no idea who she was.

 When I returned to the studio I rummaged for hours looking for the recordings and tapes... there was nothing.
 Not a single one.
 I couldn't even find the notepads with lyrics, or the notation for the songs.

 I asked one of the other session players.
-At first he looked at me wearily, but then he looked around the room and leaned in close.
+At first he looked at me wearily, but then he scanned the room and leaned in close.

 "I remember, but...
 I feel like I'm going crazy.
 Nobody else does!
 Not even her fans!?
 Was it all in our heads?"
-Neither of us could come up with an explanation and after bringing it up a few times to the others we were both at risk of looking completely nuts.
+Neither of us could think of a reasonable explanation and after bringing it up a few times to the others we were both at risk of looking completely nuts.

 We let it go.